-The TheraTogs Lower Extremity System is designed to address several alignment and functional deviations of the knee joints, developing femurs, and hip joints in an independently ambulatory child, and in an ambulatory adult with no problems related to hip or trunk stability.
+The TheraTogs Lower Extremity System is designed to provide carryover for rehabilitation activities that address several alignment and functional deviations of the knee joints, developing femurs, and hip joints in an independently ambulatory child, and in an ambulatory adult with no problems related to hip or trunk stability.

 The placement of TheraTogs strapping applications can change the wearer’s bone and joint position.
 For clients of ages 7 years and above with bone and joint alignment problems, the attending clinician is expected to undertake a careful musculoskeletal assessment prior to designing or applying a strapping system.

 Example: Hip rotation.
 Imposing a sustained and significant change in hip rotation to align the knee axis on the frontal plane in gait on a client > age 7 years might disrupt the integrity of the hip joint.
 Ascertain femoral torsion status first to determine whether the need for rotation change is osseous or muscular.
 Consult an orthopedist for assurance of safety in regards to hip rotation strapping, if possible.

 The Lower Extremity System is an effective means of carryover for rehabilitation activities aimed at the management of neuromotor, balance and gait disorders caused by a wide range of diagnoses, including:

 - Intoed gait in a child <7 years caused by excessive femoral torsion or excessive leg or foot rotation